Annkkitaaa/Data-Analysis/EDA project-1/README.md

 #### Project Contents
 The project is organized as follows:

-Data: This directory contains the dataset used for the analysis.
+EDA project-1/diwali.csv: This directory contains the dataset used for the analysis.

-notebooks/: This directory contains Jupyter notebooks with the code used for the EDA.
+: This directory contains Jupyter notebooks with the code used for the EDA.
 The notebooks are organized as follows:

 01_Data_Preparation.ipynb: Data loading, cleaning, and preprocessing.
 02_Sales_Analysis.ipynb: Exploratory data analysis and visualizations.